noahvogt/noahvogt/README.md

 ```
 #### About Me

-I really love coding, hacking, optimizing and automating stuff.
 If you want to know more about me check out my [website](https://noahvogt.com).

 <!--
 #### Current Status